Detection of 27 candidate circumbinary planets through apsidal precession of eclipsing binaries observed by TESS: Methods

 In addition to looking for visual cues of precession in the light curve, we must also quantitatively analyse the mid-eclipse times to characterise the structure of the ETVs, determining whether they follow a simple linear trend or exhibit more complex variations indicative of apsidal precession or other dynamical effects.

 We calculate the eclipse times using four different methods.
-The first method obtains the time at half-depth of each eclipse during ingress and egress and uses the midpoint of the two as the mid-eclipse time.
+The first method obtains the time at half-depth of each eclipse during ingress and egress, here defined by everything within $0.1 P_{\rm Binary}$ to the left and right of the mid-eclipse time determined by TLS, and uses the midpoint of the two as the mid-eclipse time.
 This approach is simple and works well for symmetric eclipses with minimal noise, but can be biased if the eclipse shape is distorted.
 The second method folds each eclipse at trial midpoints.
 We determine the mid-eclipse time as the midpoint that best aligns ingress and egress when folded.
 This technique is particularly useful when small variations in eclipse depth or shape exist between cycles.
 The third method models the phase-folded primary and secondary eclipse with SciPy's \texttt{LSQUnivariateSpline} interpolator \citep{scipy}.
 We compare the eclipse model to each corresponding eclipse in the dataset.
 By sliding the model along the eclipse at small increments, we determine the shift that best matches the data to the model.
 This method is effective at capturing subtle shifts in eclipse timing even in the presence of noise or asymmetries caused by starspots or other stellar activity.
 The fourth method is a similar process to the previous, but instead of modelling the full eclipse, we only model the ingress and egress, then take the midpoint of the best-fitting shift for each model.
 This approach is advantageous when the eclipse bottoms are distorted or affected by depth variations, as it relies on the more stable ingress and egress regions rather than the variable central portion of the eclipse.
 By employing multiple methods, we can cross-check eclipse times, identify outliers, and ensure robust measurements under a variety of observational and astrophysical conditions.
+To ensure reliable timing measurements, we exclude eclipses that are poorly sampled.
+We define ingress and egress here as the portions of the eclipse spanning $10-90\%$ of the total eclipse depth on either side of the eclipse minimum, and we require a minimum of three data points in each region for an eclipse to be included.
+This criterion reduces susceptibility to timing biases from sparse coverage, gaps, or outliers, and ensures that the eclipse morphology is sufficiently resolved.

+For this initial search, we do not directly fit physical eclipse models (e.g., PHOEBE \citep{prsa2018} or starry \citep{luger2019}), as these approaches are computationally expensive and impractical for our large initial eclipsing binary sample.
+Instead, we adopt model-independent timing estimators that enable rapid and robust eclipse-time measurements across thousands of systems.
+We plan to apply more detailed physical modelling to promising candidates in future work to better characterise their system parameters and dynamical properties.